Mansoor-P/Software-Learnings/Sping-anotations.md

 }
 ```

+**Explanation**:
+- Specifies which bean to use when multiple beans of the same type are available.

-#### @Controller
+### @Controller

-This annotation marks a class as a controller.
-In this example, the method `hello` handles requests to the "/hello" URL.
+Marks a class as a Spring MVC controller.
+It is used to handle HTTP requests.

 ```java
 @Controller